12 Things Every Modern Classroom Should Have

 4. Endless opportunity

-Every modern classroom should have endless opportunity that is immediately visible and credible to all learners.
+Every modern classroom should have endless opportunities that is immediately visible and credible to all learners.
 Some examples?

 I’ll write more on this idea soon in a separate post.